mlisook/paper-input-place/README.md

   }
 }
 ```
+#### A Note About Handling Addresses
+If you need the address and are working with a global scope you should be aware that not all countries will have a street name and number system you can rely on.
+For example in Japan (except in Kyoto and some Hokkaidō cities) most streets do not have names.
+In Ghana most rural places don't have numbers.
+You may want to consider testing `place` result properties and using `formatted_address` where needed.

 ### required
 Indicates to the control that selection of a place is mandatory and that an empty input is not valid.